MoebiusThrip/historian/README.md

 ### Running the script

-The script is presently in a state of flux, however feel free to try it out if you like.
+The script is presently fairly basic and in a state of flux.
+However feel free to try it out if you like.
 A simulation may be run from the commandline using the following:

 ```buildoutcfg
 $ python historians.py directory electrons